joshuagryphon/plastid/docs/source/glossary.rst

     crossmap
     mask file
     mask annotation file
-        A genomic annotation that identifies regions of the genome that cannot give rise to uniquely-mapping reads due to repetitive sequence.
+        A genomic :term:`annotation` that identifies regions of the genome that cannot give rise to uniquely-mapping reads due to repetitive sequence.
-        Crossmaps are functions of genome sequence, read length, and alignment parameters (e.g. the number of mismatches allowed).
+        :term:`mask files <mask file>` are functions of genome sequence, read length, and alignment parameters (e.g. the number of mismatches allowed).
 These may be generated from genome sequence using the included :py:mod:`~yeti.bin.crossmap` script.